“SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 - The Complaints Policy will be reviewed regularly and amendments should be proposed to and agreed by the SIS Management Committee.

-- SIS will promote the visibility and accessibility of the SIS Complaints Procedure to service users and service providers through the SIS website, direct promotion and through information provided by sessional workers.
+- SIS will promote the visibility and accessibility of the SIS Complaints Procedure to service users and service providers through the SIS website, direct promotion and through information provided by linguists.

 - SIS will provide translated copies of the SIS Service User Complaints Policy and Procedure in all core languages.